Article by Kathryn Trupia | Photo provided by Allie Landry

 The purpose of the ACEE program is to increase access and diversity within UD’s chemical engineering program.
 According to Mays, statistics show that math and science are underappreciated in the United States, with a disproportionate impact on minority groups.
 ACEE aims to foster a culture of belonging, through supporting under-represented current and prospective students.

-“We are trying to tap into the full talent pool that is available in Delaware and beyond,” said Millie Sullivan, professor and department chair of CBE.
+“We are trying to tap into the full talent pool that is available in Delaware and beyond,” said Millie Sullivan, Alvin B. and Julie O. Stiles Professor and department chair of CBE.
 “The creativity and ideas generated in our program will improve in a step-change way if we are able to broaden participation in engineering.”

 The open house featured live demonstrations that showcased opportunities within chemical engineering.
 Students rotated through four interactive stations, and explored polymers, electrochemistry, and more.